 Now the “$40,000 lemon” had become a peach.
 Barnard had paid a high price to bring him to Cleveland and he’d generally disappointed.
 Not this time.

-But Al Simmons (.381) and Lou Gehrig (.379, with 174 RBIs) were the ones who fought for the crown in the end, and Johnny wound up sixth – an excellent year.
+But Al Simmons (.381) and Lou Gehrig (.379, with 174 RBIs) were the ones who fought for the batting crown in the end, and Johnny wound up sixth – an excellent year.
 He batted .354 and led the league with 225 base hits, and his 51 doubles led the league, too.
-Parenthetically, it’s surprising to note that 20 batters had 200 or more hits in 1930, 12 from the National League and eight from the AL. Hodapp’s 32 bases on balls were his career high; he didn’t walk much at all.
+Parenthetically, it’s surprising to note that 20 batters had 200 or more hits in 1930, 12 from the National League and eight from the AL. Hodapp’s 32 bases on balls were his highest to that point; he didn’t walk much at all.
 He drove in 121 runs, by far the best of his career.

 There was a big dropoff in 1931, a solid year by many standards but nothing like 1930.
 Hodapp’s average dropped more than 50 points, to .295, and he played in 122 games.
 He drove in 56 runs, less than half of the 121 of the year before.
 After the season was in the books, he married Martha Garaghan of Indianapolis on November 3 and the couple left for New York and Europe for a honeymoon.
 Their first child, Carolyn, wasn’t born until 1938 but they had five children in all – daughters Carolyn, Martha, and Linda, and sons David and Tom.

 Hodapp only had two hits for the Indians in 1932.
 He started the season with them, but after appearing in just seven games he was traded to the White Sox on April 24.
 He and utility outfielder Suitcase Bob Seeds were sent to Chicago for Bill Cissell and Jim Moore.
 Cissell was the prize sought by the Indians; he was known as the player for whom Chicago had paid $123,000 to pry him loose from the Portland Beavers in 1928.
 Cissell’s hitting had never been up to Hodapp’s but he was a good base-stealer and scored more runs, and was considered much better defensively.
-The Indians did get one very good season out of him as a hitter; he batted .320 in 1930.
-Just a few days after sending Hodapp on this way, Chicago traded three more players to the Red Sox for Jack Rothrock and Charlie Berry.
+The Indians did get one very good season out of him as a hitter; he batted .320 in 1932.

 Hodapp’s manager in Chicago was his old 1927-31 teammate Lew Fonseca.
 Fonseca was looking to add a little more hitting, and both Hodapp and Seeds were, he thought, good bets.
 But Hodapp hit only .227, with 20 RBIs, in 176 at-bats.
 It wasn’t the punch the team needed.